 The applicant is responsible for all costs associated with the medical examination and the vaccines that are required.

 Immigrating to the United States can be expensive, but preparing your green card application doesn’t have to be.
-For the flat rate of $995, Boundless helps you complete your entire green card application, including all required forms and supporting documents, independent attorney review, and support from the moment your application is filed until you receive your green card.
+Starting at $995, Boundless helps you complete your entire green card application, including all required forms and supporting documents, independent attorney review, and support from the moment your application is filed until you receive your green card.
 Find out more, or check whether you qualify for free.

 It is possible that unless the applicant has moral or religious objections to vaccinations, their refusal to take any of the required vaccines could cause a potential denial of their visa application.